VOUCHERS available - Customise your email voucher image

 HIGHLIGHTS:

-SUSTAINABLE WILDLIFE EXPERIENCES…close encounters with grey whales and calves, possible humpback, fin, blue whale sightings, dolphins, snorkelling with sea lions, and a myriad of tropical fish as well as daily experience of the rich biodiversity of this unique environment.
+SUSTAINABLE WILDLIFE EXPERIENCES…close encounters with grey whales and calves, possible humpback, fin, blue whale sightings, dolphins, snorkeling with sea lions, and a myriad of tropical fish as well as daily experience of the rich biodiversity of this unique environment.

 MEXICAN CULTURE…..LA PAZ…..the most “Mexican” city in all of Baja….known for its international and Mexican art, old world charm, seafront promenade, wonderful selection of restaurants, cafes, bars and clubs, a delight!
 We will spend 2 days in La Paz at the start of our trip, 2 days in the middle and one final night before departure.

-ACCOMODATION….5 hotel nights at the colourful, family run Posada Luna Sol Hotel, breakfast included, in a brilliant location close to the Malecon (10 km seafront promenade) and La Paz city centre.
+ACCOMMODATION….5 hotel nights at the colourful, family run Posada Luna Sol Hotel, breakfast included, in a brilliant location close to the Malecon (10 km seafront promenade) and La Paz city centre.

 WILDERNESS GLAMPING….( 3 nights in Magdalena Bay and 4 nights on Espiritu Santo Island) roomy tents with cots, delicious Mexican camp cuisine, jaw dropping sunrises and sunsets, an abundance of wildlife, clean, hygienic facilities… opportunity to just be in a striking desert environment!